pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

 * We get no information on the second word
 * The truncation indeed reduces to a bitwise rshift

-Together, these insights suggest [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main) is suitable for recovering the MT19937 state, and furthermore, allow us to deduce the correct constraints to submit.
+Together, these suggest [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main) is suitable for recovering the MT19937 state, and furthermore, allow us to deduce the correct constraints to submit.
 In our scenario, we want to submit two constraints per sample: the first being our left-padded 26 bit sample with 6 unknown least significant bits, and the second being 32 unknown (free) bits:

 ```python
 ut = Untwister()